Should You Use Cache on Your WordPress Websites?

 Problems With Cached Websites

 3. User-Specific Content for Logged-In Users: Another limitation of caching on WordPress sites arises when dealing with logged-in users who have access to personalised content or account information.
-Caching these user-specific elements may result in one user viewing another’s data or failing to see their individualized settings accurately reflected on the site.
+Caching these user-specific elements may result in one user viewing another’s data or failing to see their individualised settings accurately reflected on the site.

-4. Forms and Comments: Sites that are very dependent on interactive features such as forms and comments also have limitations with caching.
+4. Forms and Comments: Sites that are very dependent on interactive features, such as forms and comments, also have limitations with caching.
 Forms that need real-time validation or submission processes might not work properly when delivered from the cache.
 Similarly, comments added dynamically by users might not be displayed immediately if they are cached in versions of pages.

-5. Cache Invalidation: One of the major challenges in utilizing caching is proper cache invalidation methods.
+5. Cache Invalidation: One of the major challenges in utilising caching is proper cache invalidation methods.
 When new content is added or current content is changed, the cache must be invalidated or updated appropriately so that visitors see the latest information.
 If caches are not invalidated properly, users may view old content, which can cause confusion or errors on the site.

 Also Learn: How do I Fix the Headers already sent warning in WordPress?